Free Shipping + 30-Day Return Guarantee On All Cases

 Materials create the first pricing tier.
 Wood cases typically cost less, while advanced composites like carbon fiber or polycarbonate drive prices higher.
 Your chosen material affects durability, weight, and protection level.
 A fiberglass case might save you money upfront, but a carbon fiber case could provide better long-term value for your violin.

 The size and shape of your case matter, too.
-Violins come in different sizes - from 1/4 to full-size 4/4 - and each requires a specific case design.
+Violins come in different sizes - from 1/4 to 4/4 - and each requires a specific case design.
 Specialized cases for smaller or uniquely shaped violins often cost more.
 If you play a less common violin size, expect to invest more in finding the perfect fit.

 Brand reputation also plays a role in pricing.
 Established manufacturers with a history of quality craftsmanship often charge a premium for their cases.
 A case from a brand like Bam or Gewa, known for combining durability with innovative designs, may carry a higher price tag than a lesser-known alternative.